Quantum simulation of real-time current correlators and DIS-inspired observables in the Schwinger model: Conclusion and discussion

 \acknowledgments We are also grateful to Joao Barata, Meijian Li, Tianyin Li, Hongxi Xing, and Ismail Zahed for useful discussions.
-This work was supported by the National Science Foundation under Grant No.~OSI-2328774 (KI) and No.~PHY-2515057 (ZK), and by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under Contract No.~DE-SC0012704 (DK).
+This work was supported by the U.S. Department of Energy, Office of Science, under Contract No.DE-SC0026415 (KI and DK), by the National Science Foundation under Grant No.~OSI-2328774 (KI)--in particular, on the connection between quantum fundamentals and quantum systems-- and No.~PHY-2515057 (ZK), and by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under Contract No.~DE-SC0012704 (DK).
 WQ is supported by the European Research Council under project ERC-2018-ADG-835105 YoctoLHC; by the Spanish Research State Agency under project PID2020-119632GB-I00; by Xunta de Galicia (Centro singular de investigacion de Galicia accreditation 2019-2022), by European Union ERDF, and by the Marie Sklodowska-Curie Actions Postdoctoral Fellowships under Grant No. 101109293.